EdWordy/EdWordy/README.md

 - 👋 Hi, I’m @EdWordy!!
 - 👀 I’m interested in: Art, Design, Programming, Economics, Philosophy, etc etc
 - 🍴 I know a bit of everything: HTML and CSS, PHP, Java and FXML, C# and XAML, XML, C, and C++ (aka level 99 StarEdit wizard).
-- 🌱 I’m currently learning: Practicing C# and C++, mostly
+- 🌱 I’m currently learning: Practicing C#, mostly
 - 🖌️ I went to art school.
 Can I draw?
 Yes.
 Can I draw well?
 Sort of.
 - 💞️ I’m looking to collaborate on?
 De nada for now
 - 📫 How to reach me -> taylorjordanedwards@gmail.com